-As described in section 3.2, the INFINITECH Open API Gateway adopts a modular architecture and is composed of two core modules, namely the Gateway and the Service Registry.
+As described in section 3.3, the INFINITECH Open API Gateway adopts a modular architecture and is composed of two core modules, namely the Gateway and the Service Registry.
 The integration of those two modules formulates the overall solution that provides the single-entry point for the underlying added-value analytics functionalities which are made available in the form of microservices.
 The implementation of both modules is based on the formulated design specifications which are also documented in section 3.2 of the current deliverable.

-In the following subsections, the implementation details of the first prototype version of the INFINITECH Open API Gateway are documented in detail.
-In particular, for each module the functionalities which were implemented in this first prototype version are documented providing an overview of the delivered module along with the details on how these modules are interacting in order to provide the end-to-end functionalities of the INFINITECH Open API Gateway.
+In the following subsections, the implementation details of the final fully functional version of the INFINITECH Open API Gateway are documented in detail.
+In particular, for each module the functionalities which were implemented in the course of development of the specific solution are documented providing an overview of the delivered module along with the details on how these modules are interacting in order to provide the end-to-end functionalities of the INFINITECH Open API Gateway.